Kas-tle/EnjinScraper/README.md

 - `forums`: Contains information about the forums scraped from the forum modules
 - `threads`: Contains information about the threads scraped from the forums
 - `posts`: Contains information about the posts scraped from the forums
+- `wiki_pages`: Contains information about pages in a wiki, including their content, access control settings, and metadata
+- `wiki_revisions`: Contains information about revisions to pages in a wiki, including their content, access control settings, and metadata
+- `wiki_likes`: Contains information about users who have liked pages in a wiki
+- `wiki_categories`: Contains information about categories in a wiki, including their titles and thumbnails
+- `wiki_uploads`: Contains information about uploaded files in a wiki
 - `news_articles`: Contains information about news articles scraped from the news modules
 - `ticket_modules`: Contains information about ticket modules
 - `tickets`: Contains information about tickets scraped from the ticket modules